Quantasy/2021-Front-End-Candidate-Exercise/README.md

 - Create a new branch in the repository off `master` and call your branch `iterate-json-data`
 - Retrieve the json data from this endpoint - `https://quantasy-sandbox.s3.amazonaws.com/front-end-coding-exercise/posts.json`
-    - create a loop through this data and theme it like the attached zeplin file - `[zeplin-link-here]`
+    - create a loop through this data and theme it like the attached zeplin file - `https://zpl.io/V0olOBQ`
+        - you will have to login to this account in Zeplin - user: `candidate@quantasy.com` password: `iHeartQuantasy!`
 - When finished, submit a pull request into the `dev` branch of repository.

 ### Notes